Operation RAFTER

 RAFTER was a code name for the MI5 radio receiver detection technique, mostly used against clandestine Soviet agents and monitoring of domestic radio transmissions by foreign embassy personnel from the 1950s on.

 Explanation

 Most radio receivers of the period were of the AM superhet design, with local oscillators which generate a signal typically 455 kHz above or sometimes below the frequency to be received.
 There is always some oscillator radiation leakage from such receivers, and in the initial stages of RAFTER, MI5 simply attempted to locate clandestine receivers by detecting the leaked signal with a sensitive custom-built receiver.
 This was complicated by domestic radios in people's homes also leaking radiation.

-By accident, one such receiver for MI5 mobile radio transmissions was being monitored when a passing transmitter produced a powerful signal which overloaded the receiver, producing an audible change in the received signal.
-The agency realized that they could identify the actual frequency being monitored if they produced their own transmissions and listened for the change in the superhet tone.
+By accident in March 1958, when Peter Wright and his assistant Tony Sale were testing whether they could detect any receivers inside the Soviet Embassy in London, the system unexpectedly proved its worth.
+As they were monitoring, a strong transmission from a passing MI5 watcher car overloaded their equipment, causing an audible change in the received signal, and revealing that the embassy was monitoring MI5’s radio frequencies.
+They realized that they could identify the actual frequency being monitored if they produced their own transmissions and listened for the change in the superhet tone.